 Baker Donelson's lawyers have handled hundreds of arbitration matters across the country for broker-dealers, as well as litigation matters filed in state and federal courts.
 These matters concern customer disputes related to a vast array of equity, debt and insurance-related products involving claims such as traditional suitability allegations, selling away, unauthorized trading, churning, securities fraud and negligent supervision.
 Additionally, our attorneys have handled employment-related matters for broker-dealers including raiding cases and matters involving forgivable loans.

 The group regularly advises clients on matters that directly affect the securities industry, including:

 - FINRA membership applications

 - Regulatory examinations/audits/SEC and SRO inquiries (sales practice/trading and market making/financial/specialized sweeps), investigations and hearings

-- Internal investigations and "Wells" submissions
+- "Wells" submissions

 - Clearing agreements